Context-Bounded Model Checking for POWER: Translation

-\paragraph{Guessing.} In line~1, we store the old value of $\ireadof\proc\xvar$.
-In line~2, we guess the context in which the event $\event$ will be initialized, and store the guessed context both in $\ireadof\proc\xvar$ and $\iregof\reg$.
-Recall that the latter records the initializing context of the latest read event loading a value to $\reg$.
-In lines~3--4, we execute similar instructions for committing (rather than initializing).
+In line~1, we store the old value of $\ireadof\proc\xvar$.
+In line~2, we guess the context where the event $\event$ will be initialized, and store the guessed context both in $\ireadof\proc\xvar$ and $\iregof\reg$.
+Recall that the latter records the initializing context of the latest read or assign event loading a value to $\reg$.
+In lines~3 -- 4, we execute similar instructions for committing (rather than initializing).